-Waste products generated as a result of the excavation are sediments from disturbed areas, transported by rainfall runoff or pumped discharges.
-The sediments originate from the excavation area, spoil areas, or other disturbed areas.
-The sediments are transported by rainfall runoff or by pumping to the sedimentation pond.
-The sediments are captured by detaining the water in the sedimentation pond.
-When necessary, the accumulated sediments are removed from the sedimentation pond.
+Waste products generated as a result of the mining operation are sediments from disturbed areas, transported by rainfall runoff or pumped discharges.
+Wet processing may also generate sediments.
+The source of the wet processing water will be the sedimentation pond and the water will return to the sedimentation pond after use.
+The sediments will originate in the mine, spoil areas, or other disturbed areas.
+The sediments will be transported by rainfall runoff, wet process return flow, or by pumping to the sedimentation pond.
+The sediments will be captured by detaining the water in the sedimentation pond.
+When necessary, the accumulated sediments will be removed from the sedimentation pond.
+A schematic is given in Figure 4-1.

-2.7.
+4.7.
 Waste Characteristics

-335-6-9-.03(2)(f)

-quantity and characteristics of waste after treatment with respect to flow, suspended solids, total iron, and pH.
+335-6-9-.03(2)(f) quantity and characteristics of waste after treatment with respect to flow, suspended solids, total iron, and pH.